|Guide||♦||12 Triplogs||0 Topics|

 It isn't what it is quite yet

 It's a trail on the map at the 7th Street trailhead.
 It's a trail on maps found online.
 It's a trail here on HAZ.

 It's not a trail.

-The city plans on fixing the sign, and they can't take back what's on the net, but the route in question was not developed by the city and has a number of problems.
+The city plans on fixing the sign, and they can't take back what's on the net, but the route in question was not developed by the city and has several problems.
 It wanders onto and eventually ends on private property, has no signage, numerous spurs, and no switchbacks on slopes that will erode with use.
-The numerous crossings of small but steep washes on sometimes slippery grus actually make it fairly hazardous compared to the other trails.
+The multiple crossings of small but steep washes on sometimes slippery grus make it fairly hazardous compared to the other trails.

 There are plans to eventually improve the trail and provide a trailhead, signage, etc., but dates have not been set.

 Until then, the Sonoran Preserve has 21 trails to choose from, so hikers are encouraged to hike them until the Tramonto Trail becomes what it isn't.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.